mienkoja/portal_redux/get_data.md

 first_visit_and_locale %>% feather::write_feather("days_in_placement")
 ```

 The file save here, is used to power the rest of the shiny application.
+A link to the entire repo is as follows: https://github.com/mienkoja/portal_redux